Portola High School (Irvine, California)

 Portola High School (PHS) is one of five public high schools in the Irvine Unified School District (IUSD) and is located in Irvine, California.
 The groundbreaking ceremony was held in October 2014 and the school opened in August 2016.
 The campus is situated on 42 acre of land and can accommodate approximately 2,600 students.
-The school is located at the intersection of the Rise Park, Altair, and Solis Park neighborhoods in the eastern part of the city.

 Student body

 The school opened in August 2016 with 400 ninth-grade students.
 In each successive year, a new grade level was added, ninth and tenth grade students attending in 2017–2018, grades 9–11 in 2018–2019, and grades 9–12 starting in the 2019–2020 school year.

 Campus

 Portola's campus is located on land formerly occupied by the Irvine Ranch and Marine Corps Air Station El Toro.
 It was constructed to meet criteria established by the Collaborative for High Performance Schools.

-Volatile organic compounds were detected in soil gas samples in 2014, but on May 19, 2016, the Portola High School site was declared safe by the California Department of Toxic Substance Control.

 Physical features

 PHS contains specialized buildings outside of normal classrooms.
 These features come in part from IUSD's Educational Specifications.